Headline Heavy: Surprise Medical Bills, Transparency and Interoperability in Health Care

 The negative impacts of rising health care costs and the concern over data ownership certainly aren’t new topics of discussion.
 But as policymakers have increased their focus in these areas (transparency and interoperability), the steady stream of news has turned into a fast-moving series of waves leaving people wondering what changes will actually come as a result.

 SURPRISE MEDICAL BILLS IN THE SPOTLIGHT

 Stories about surprise medical bills always grab my attention.
 Last year, Vox ran an in-depth series called “I read 1,182 emergency room bills this year.
 Here’s what I learned.”
 It focused on where many of the most stunning surprise bill situations occur – the Emergency Room.
-These stories shed light on widely varying prices, lack of transparency and people being held responsible for “out of network” charges for seeking urgent care that they couldn’t have possibly planned for.
+These stories shed light on widely varying prices, lack of transparency and interoperability, and people being held responsible for “out of network” charges for seeking urgent care that they couldn’t have possibly planned for.
 What often makes the headlines here are the unbelievable charges for over the counter medications, supplies or simple treatments – $60 for an ibuprofen, $5,751 for an ice pack (no other treatment) or $629 for a Band-Aid.